12 Voice Agent Platforms Compared: Vapi, Ultravox, Retell, & More

 AI voice agent platforms are modular systems that enable spoken dialogue between humans and software agents via telephone networks or embedded voice interfaces.
 These systems integrate several core components:

-• Dialogue Management / LLM Integration: Maintains session state, determines the next action, and invokes pre-trained or fine-tuned language models (GPT-class, Claude, etc.) to generate output.
+Dialogue Management / LLM Integration: Maintains session state, determines the next action, and invokes pre-trained or fine-tuned language models (GPT-5.4 family, Claude Sonnet 4.6, Gemini 3 Flash, Grok 4.1 Fast, open-weight Llama 4 Maverick or DeepSeek V4-Flash) to generate output.

-• Text-to-Speech (TTS): Synthesizes human-like voice output with dynamic pitch, stress, and timing using neural TTS models such as Amazon Polly Neural or ElevenLabs.
+Text-to-Speech (TTS): Synthesizes human-like voice output with dynamic pitch, stress, and timing using neural TTS models such as ElevenLabs Conversational AI 2.0, Cartesia Sonic-3, Deepgram Aura, or OpenAI TTS.

 These components are stitched together via orchestration layers that support telephony interfaces (SIP, WebRTC), bi-directional streaming, barge-in detection, session handoff, and low-latency media pipelines.
 Platforms may also offer observability layers, compliance modules, and native integration to enterprise tooling.